micro-os-plus/build-helper-xpack/README.md

 For details please follow the instructions in the [xPack install](https://xpack.github.io/install/) page.

-Warning: Be sure **xpm** is not installed with administrative rights.
+Warning: Be sure **xpm** is not installed with administrative/root rights.

 #### xpm